Science Deep Dive: Fatty15 & Liver Health

 After publishing these findings in 2013, Dr. Venn-Watson, now co-founder and CEO of Seraphina Therapeutics, was contacted by Dr. Jeffrey Schwimmer.
 For the past 10 years, Drs.
 Venn-Watson and Schwimmer have been working in parallel to understand the mechanisms of NAFLD in dolphins and humans, with the hope of finding a cure.

 In her work, Dr. Venn-Watson discovered that the healthiest dolphins had higher levels of C15:0 compared those who had chronic metabolic conditions, including fatty liver disease, suggesting that C15:0 may be a key nutrient needed to protect dolphins' liver health.
-Dr. Venn-Watson’s surprising discovery of C15:0’s importance was recently highlighted in a New York Times Science feature article and is a TEDx talk.
+In addition to the recent Washington Post article, Dr. Venn-Watson’s surprising discovery of C15:0’s importance was recently highlighted in a New York Times Science feature article and is a TEDx talk.